City Law School (CLS) Working Paper Series

-The City Law School (CLS) Research Paper series features latest research from The City Law School’s academics, doctoral students and visiting scholars.
+The City Law School (CLS) Working Paper series features latest research from The City Law School’s academics, doctoral students and visiting scholars.

 The series aims to further excellence in legal scholarship.
-This is an excellent opportunity for both legal academics and students to bring their work-in-progress to a wide audience, facilitating fruitful discussion and critical input on nascent ideas and projects to the benefit of both author and reader.
+This is an excellent opportunity for legal academics, practitioners, and doctoral students to bring their work to a wide audience, facilitating fruitful discussion and critical input on nascent ideas and projects.

 Odermatt, J. and Wessel, R.A.
 (2018).
 Multilateralism under Strain: The Challenges of the European Union’s Engagement With International Institutions (Research Paper, 2018/01).
 London, UK: The City Law School.